Prompt Engineering · OrevateAI

 Option A: Within the App Settings (if available)

 Some apps, particularly those that handle a lot of media or data (like social media apps, streaming services, or games), might have a setting within the app itself to clear cache or downloaded data.
 You’ll need to explore the settings menu of each individual app to see if this option exists.
 For example, you might find a ‘Storage’ or ‘Data Usage’ section within the app’s settings where you can clear cached files.
+This is the most user-friendly method when available, as it allows for targeted cleanup without affecting other data.

 Option B: Offloading or Deleting the App